tozd/docker-nginx-proxy/README.md

 HTTP path of the container
 * `VIRTUAL_PORT` – if container exposes more than one port, or you do not want to use the default port `80`, you can configure a custom port to which a reverse proxy should connect on the container
+* `VIRTUAL_NETWORK` – if container is connected to more than one network, this variable can be used to select which network should be used (by default, the first network is used, but the order is not guaranteed)
 * `VIRTUAL_LETSENCRYPT` – if set, this image will automatically generate and enable a SSL key for the virtual host using [Let's encrypt](https://letsencrypt.org/) service, if [Let's encrypt feature is enabled](#lets-encrypt)